This is my why

 Still, fear resisted: “If I forgive, am I letting them off the hook?
 What about justice?
 What if it happens again?”

-Those voices were strong—
+Those voices were strong,

-but the call of my soul was stronger.
+but the call of my Soul was stronger.

-My healing journey became not only about my own wounds,
+My journey became not only about healing my own wounds,

-but also the wounds of my ancestors—
+but also the wounds of my ancestors,

-those marked by genocide and exile.
+those marked by genocide and exile in another century.

 And I came to see:

-peace begins to ripple.
+peace begins to ripen.

-First within us,
+First it takes seed within us,

-then through our families,
+then it ripples out into our families,

-and the generations before us.
+and simultaneously into the generations to come.

 peace would no longer be a distant hope.